davepinch/pinchy.cc/collections/_fragments/you-decide-that-you-see.md

 ---
-title: "You decide that you see."
+title: "you decide that you see"
 date: 2022-06-05
 tags:
   - Fragment